manjugb/cleverbit/README.md

 # Prerequisites
-  -What things you need to install the software and how to install them java and maven needs to be install before running this maven project http://maven.apache.org/install.html https://www.java.com/en/
+  -What things you need to install the software and how to install them java and maven needs to be install before running this maven project http://maven.apache.org/install.html https://www.java.com/en/ install chrom and firefox in order to run the scripts

 # Command Line:
 Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test